slupton89/ThrottleStopInstaller/README.md

 Clone this repo and download latest version of Throttlestop from https://www.techpowerup.com/download/techpowerup-throttlestop/

 Place the extracted files in the CurrentVersion folder
+* Don't overwrite Throttlestop.ini - This is setting defaults to prevent from running in background only
 * New files that may be added in new versions will also need to be linked in the [Files] section of the SetupScript.iss

 Build SetupScript.iss with InnoSetupCompiler